Skip to main content

 Hotkey options

 Change your hotkey in Settings > Hotkey.
-You can use any single key or compound combinations like Ctrl+Shift+K.
+You can use any single key or compound combinations like Ctrl+Shift+K. Each action’s hotkey supports multiple bindings — click Add another hotkey to trigger the same action (dictation, agent, voice agent, or meeting) from more than one key or keyboard.

 Activation modes